 About Waste Collectors – The enablers

 Panchayat in a rural area and a Municipality in an urban area is responsible for waste management.
 But the fact is because we have such a large informal sector, especially in urban areas, there are quite a few waste pickers who have been earning their livelihood from collecting waste.
-So, they cannot really be ignored or written off when setting up a waste management system.
+They cannot be ignored or written off when setting up a waste management system.

-The government is also pushing for its integration into the waste collection.
-So yes, whatever informal sector is there, you need to see how they get integrated into your waste collection systems so that their livelihood is not lost.
+The government is also pushing for its integration into waste collection.
+Whatever informal sector is there, you need to see how they get integrated into your waste collection systems so that their livelihood is not lost.

 Waste Management – NGO Role?